Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 Interceptable=no ; boolean
 ```

-### Sharpnel enhancement
+### Shrapnel enhancement
-- Sharpnel behavior can be forced to trigger now.
+- Shrapnel behavior can be forced to trigger now.

 In `rulesmd.ini`
 [SOMEPROJECTILE] ; Projectile
-Sharpnel.Forced=no ; boolean
+Shrapnel.Forced=no ; boolean
-Sharpnel.AffectBuildings=no ; boolean
+Shrapnel.AffectsBuildings=no ; boolean

 ## Trigger events